 Attendance

-Regular attendance pursuant and employee’s position description is an important job responsibility and an essential function of all OE positions.
+Regular attendance is an important job responsibility and an essential function of all OE positions.
 Employees are expected to be at work on all scheduled workdays, during all scheduled work hours, and to report to work on time.

 On time means being properly dressed and prepared to begin work at the start of your scheduled work period.
-If an employee is unable to report to work or is going to be late, the employee must personally notify their supervisor within 30 minutes of expected report time.
+If an employee is unable to report to work or is going to be late, the employee must personally notify their supervisor within 30 minutes of the expected report time.

 Irregular attendance, unexcused absences, tardiness, and unreported absences are disruptive to the business, will not be tolerated, and may be cause for disciplinary action, up to and including discharge.
 Non-exempt employees who have unexcused or unreported absences or tardiness will not receive pay for the time not worked.

-An unexcused absence is one in which the employee calls in on or before the day employee will be out, and gives a reason the OE considers, at its discretion, unacceptable.
+An unexcused absence is one in which the employee calls in on or before the day that the employee will be out, and gives a reason the OE considers, at its discretion, unacceptable.

-An unreported absence means one in which the employee does not contact the OE the day employee is out.
+An unreported absence means one in which the employee does not contact the OE the day the employee is out.
 In the event of an unreported absence for a period of three consecutive workdays, the OE shall consider the employee to have voluntarily terminated employee employment.

-Note: The OE reserves its right to request a doctor’s certification regarding an absence or for fitness to return to work.
+Note: The OE reserves the right to request a doctor’s certification regarding an absence or for fitness to return to work.

 Breaks